Optimization-centric cutting feedback for semiparametric models: Concentration of OCCP

-\begin{remark} There are two key takeaways from Corollaries \ref{cor:cut_post1}-\ref{cor:cut_post2}.
-First, by decoupling $\varphi$ and $\eta$, the learning rate $\lambda_1$ can be chosen to deliver the best concentration rate without impacting $\eta$.
-Second, and crucially, if $\eta$ concentrates at a slower rate than $\varphi$, this does not impact the convergence rate for $\varphi$.
-However, slow estimation of $\varphi$ would ultimately impact estimation of $\eta$.
-This is due to the diameter of the sets under which concentration is computed, which must be the larger of the two rate sequences.
-Hence, depending on the inference goals, one may wish to sequester the components of primary interest into a loss by themselves, so that a fast rate is achievable, and then conduct conditional inference on the components of secondary interest, at a possibly slower rate. \end{remark}
+\begin{rem} \upshape We briefly discuss two key insights from Corollaries \ref{cor:cut_post1} and \ref{cor:cut_post2}.
+First, by decoupling $\varphi$ and $\eta$, we can choose the learning rate for the first module $\lambda_1$ to deliver the best concentration rate for $\varphi$ without worrying that the learning rate or prior for $\eta$ will impact our inferences.
+For example, if $\varphi$ represents the parametric components in the model, we can choose $\lambda_1$ to achieve the standard parametric rate and make the inference of $\varphi$ as accurate as possible. \cite{Moss2024} consider such a situation, where asymptotic normality results on $\varphi$ are obtained by separating the parametric and nonparametric components ($\eta$ in our notation) of a hidden Markov model using a clever choice of prior, and then performing inference on $\eta\mid\varphi$ using the conditional posterior.
+Second, and crucially, if $\eta$ concentrates at a slower rate than $\varphi$, Corollary \ref{cor:cut_post1} shows that this slower convergence rate does not negatively impact inferences on $\varphi$.
+However, if the situation is reversed, and the rate of convergence for $\varphi$ is slower than that of $\eta$, then our results show that the resulting rate of convergence will generally be sub-optimal due to the diameter of the sets under which concentration is computed, which is the larger of the two rate sequences.
+As a consequence, Corollary \ref{cor:cut_post2} suggests that one may wish to sequester the components of primary interest into a loss by themselves when possible, so that a fast rate is achievable, and then conduct conditional inference on the components of secondary interest, at a possibly slower rate. \end{rem}

-\begin{remark} We speculate that fast rates for both components are achievable if the loss $\Mn_n(\theta)$ is chosen to make $\varphi$ and $\eta$ orthogonal.
-Suppose our goal for the second module is to conduct inference on a low-dimensional functional of $\varphi$, say $\eta=f(\varphi)$, then one may conduct optimal inference on $\varphi$ via a Bayesian nonparametric procedure, and then conduct inference on $\eta\mid\varphi$ through a loss that allows one to achieve faster convergence rates than the result in Corollary \ref{cor:cut_post2}.
-For example, if we know the form of the efficient influence function for $\eta=f(\varphi)$, then we can use it to build a loss for this component, which ensures that the rate of $\varphi$ does not pollute our inferences for $\eta$.
-Choosing the loss for $\eta$ in this way will result in a procedure similar to the semiparametric posterior correction developed in \cite{yiu2025semiparametric}.
-Due to the technicalities involved, we propose to study this interesting setting in future research. \end{remark}